Chauncey-Leonard/Chauncey-Leonard/README.md

 -->

 - 🔭 I’m currently working as a back-end engineer
-- 🌱 I’m currently learning react & vue & typescript
+- 🌱 I’m currently learning react, vue and typescript